§ III

 § 4What Changed from 2025

 The seven bracket rates are unchanged: 10, 12, 22, 24, 32, 35, and 37.
-Inflation indexing pushes each threshold upward by roughly 1.7 percent.
-The standard deduction rises about $300 for single filers and about $600 for married joint filers.
-There are no new brackets, no new credits, and no new surtaxes for the 2026 tax year as of this writing.
+Inflation indexing pushes each threshold upward by roughly 2.7 percent for 2026.
+The standard deduction rises $350 for single filers (to $16,100) and $700 for married joint filers (to $32,200) over the 2025 figures.
+There are no new brackets, no new credits, and no new surtaxes for the 2026 tax year.

-One unrelated change worth noting: the Social Security wage base rises to $168,600 in 2026, which shifts the regressive portion of FICA slightly higher.
+One unrelated change worth noting: the Social Security wage base rises to $184,500 in 2026 (up from $176,100 in 2025), which shifts the regressive portion of FICA slightly higher.
 The Additional Medicare threshold ($200,000 single, $250,000 MFJ) is not indexed and remains where it has been since 2013.

 § 5Historical Context